Kenneth Robinson (broadcaster): Career

 Robinson started his career by presenting solo pieces on the foibles of architecture and language.
-He presented BBC One's Points of View between 1965 and 1969, and was the second of four Robinsons to present the programme (immediately following and preceding a returning Robert Robinson, and before Tony Robinson and Anne Robinson); he was fired from that programme due to the show's producer objecting to the frivolous way in which he referred to bananas.
+He presented BBC One's Points of View between 1965 and 1969, from which he was fired due to the show's producer objecting to the frivolous way in which he referred to bananas; he was the second of four Robinsons to present the programme, immediately following and preceding a returning Robert Robinson, and before Tony Robinson and Anne Robinson.
 He had a stint as a presenter of religious programmes, but the producer found his tone too ironic for the subject matter.
-In 1971 he became a guest panellist and occasional host of BBC Radio 4's Start the Week and hosted its children's spin-off, If It's Wednesday It Must Be….
-He was notorious for acerbity, once telling the editor of H&E naturist between a report from a nudist colony and an anthropologist's explanation of nudity attitudes among Amazonian primitive tribes that "I loathe and despise everything you stand for"; he was particularly acerbic towards women; he rowed with Anna Raeburn and Esther Rantzen, brought Angela Rippon to tears after dismantling her book about horses and disgusted Pamela Stephenson enough for her to empty a jug of water down his neck.
+In 1971 he became a guest panellist and occasional host of BBC Radio 4's Start the Week and hosted its children's spin-off, If It's Wednesday It Must Be....
+He was notorious for acerbity, once telling the editor of H&E naturist between a report from a nudist colony and an anthropologist's explanation of nudity attitudes among Amazonian primitive tribes that "I loathe and despise everything you stand for".
+Robinson was particularly acerbic towards women; he rowed with Anna Raeburn and Esther Rantzen, brought Angela Rippon to tears after dismantling her book about horses, and disgusted Pamela Stephenson enough for her to empty a jug of water down his neck.
 He was suspended for six weeks in 1984 for making a joke about disabled people's sex lives (that a disabled people's dating agency would mean "you could hear the wheelchairs banging all night in some parts of the country"), for which the BBC issued a grovelling apology, but which amused Scope, who commissioned him to write a humorous book for the disabled; he was fired with three days notice in 1986, with his last programme airing on 16 June.
 In addition, he had a stage show, The Worst of Kenneth Robinson, a compilation programme of which, The Best of the Worst of Kenneth Robinson, aired on ITV in January 1975.
 He was also an occasional player on Just a Minute, and narrated Les Shadoks.

 Personal life

-Robinson was married to Mary Hargreaves, a banana heiress, from 1955 until his death.
+Robinson was married to Mary Hargreaves from 1955 until his death.
 They had a son and a daughter.
 He died on 26 March 1994 from a short illness in Kingston Hospital.